 Who needs a due diligence check?

-To ensure compliance, ongoing due diligence is required for all your business partners, vendors, buyers and sellers.
-It is also a good idea to assess your target company or prospect before signing a sales contract to avoid issues in future.
+It is also a good idea to assess your target company, prospects before signing a sales contract to avoid issues in future.

 How to Perform Due Diligence?